-1. Using your three pattern pieces, cut a piece of your main fabric, cotton batting and lining fabric from each.
-Stack them up as follows: lining fabric wrong side (WS) facing, cotton batting, main fabric right side (RS) facing.
+1. Cut a piece of main fabric, cotton batting and lining fabric from each of the three pattern pieces.
+Stack them up as follows: lining fabric wrong side (WS) facing up, cotton batting, main fabric right side (RS) facing up.
 Pin around the edges and then tack either by hand or using your sewing machine – you can then remove the pins to avoid snagging yourself (or breaking a needle) when quilting!

 3. Sew over your quilting lines, making sure to sew right to the edges and backstitch at the beginning and end of each row.
 Changing direction with each row of stitches helps stop the fabric bunching!